To schedule an appointment please email Amanda Harris: firstname.lastname@example.org

 Social Determinants of Health

 I am broadly interested in the social determinants of population health and health disparities.
-To use Isaiah Berlin’s typology, I am a quintessential fox not a hedgehog.
-My investigations encompass the macro-social determinants of population health (e.g. income inequality, social cohesion, and political participation), to the meso-level (neighborhood and workplace contextual influences), down to the individual-level (stress, and psychosocial risk factors for cardiovascular disease).
+To use Isaiah Berlin’s typology, I consider myself as fox not a hedgehog.
+My investigations span the range from macro-social determinants of population health (e.g. income inequality, social cohesion), to meso-level influences (neighborhood and workplace contexts), down to the individual-level (stress, and psychosocial risk factors for cardiovascular disease).